anhphuongnguyenquynh/llm-everykmcounts/README.md

 ## Contact

-For any questions or feedback, please contact us at [anhphuong.nguyenquynh02@gmail.com](mailto:anhphuong.nguyenquynh02@gmail.com).
+For any questions or feedback, please contact me at [anhphuong.nguyenquynh02@gmail.com](mailto:anhphuong.nguyenquynh02@gmail.com).
 ---
 Feel free to adjust the content according to your specific project requirements.